Easy Squash Casserole for Party or Potluck

 As you grate the cheddar and Swiss cheeses, again use the sour cream container as a measuring cup.
 Don’t grate the Parmesan just yet.

 I used thyme from our herb garden.
 I love having fresh herbs for cooking.
-We have rosemary, chives, thyme, sage, tarragon (Mexican mint marigold), and mint, which are perennials.
-Basil is the only herb that we have to plant each spring.
+We have rosemary, chives, thyme, sage, parsley, tarragon (Mexican mint marigold), and mint, which are perennials.
+Basil is usually the only herb that we have to plant each spring.
+Sometimes, we do have to replant our parsley and mint.

 NOTE: I like to add a little cayenne for an extra kick ~ just 1/4 to 1/2 teaspoon, depending on your heat tolerance.
 Add the kosher salt and pepper.
 Now blend everything until smooth.